Alexpert/Chroma/documents/architecture.md

 manual decoding — one `vec4` per texel, so a 4x4 matrix is four fetches — and that cost is paid once in a small helper.

-Staying on 3.3 keeps the widest driver support, keeps macOS theoretically reachable, and avoids a change that would have bought only syntactic convenience.
-Moving to 4.3 later, for compute shaders, remains open.
+Staying on 3.3 kept the widest driver support and avoided a change that would have bought only syntactic convenience.
+That held for twelve iterations.

+**What changed:** per-scene code generation put a ceiling on scene size that is not about buffers at all — the driver refuses a program past roughly 65,000 assembly instructions, and a chess set reaches it.
+Whether a newer OpenGL lifts that ceiling was worth finding out, so the renderer now asks for a 4.6 context and can run the tracer as a compute shader over storage buffers.

+**It does not lift it.** The same scene is refused at instruction 65,886 as a fragment shader and 65,887 as a compute shader: NVIDIA lowers both stages through the same backend.
+The compute path is implemented, correct and measured, and is opt-in behind `--compute` because it is also not faster — a wash on eleven of thirteen scenes and 3.5× slower on the one with the heaviest register load.

+So 3.3 remains the default path rather than the only one, and the version question is settled by measurement instead of assumption. [gpu-backends.md](gpu-backends.md) records the ceiling, every attempt made against it, and what each one measured.

 ## Coordinate and matrix conventions